How to Use Selenium Grid in the Cloud

 For fully optimized test automation, the infrastructure is crucial.
 Each framework has its benefits and limitations.
 When testing architecture is not chosen or implemented strategically, it can affect your product and bottom line.

-While single server implementations are certainly a solid place to start, in the long term, maintenance of a high-performance testing operation on-prem is expensive.
+Single server implementations are certainly a solid place to start.
+But in the long term, maintenance of a high-performance testing operation on-prem is expensive.

 With a cloud solution like Perfecto, you have powerful and flexible support in the cloud.
 Perfecto makes testing with Selenium extremely effective with end-to-end continuous testing support.